Privacy Policy

 Accessing your personal information

-You may access the personal information about you held by us, except in the limited circumstances set out below.
-You can contact us to request access to your information.
+You may access or request a correction of the personal information about you held by us, except in the limited circumstances set out below.
+You can contact us to request access to or a correction of your information by contacting our Privacy Officer using the contact details set out below.
 In normal circumstances we will give you full access to your information.
 We may also need to verify your identity when you request your personal information.

 We will provide you with the information unless:

-• providing access would pose a serious and imminent threat to the life or health of any person;
+- providing access would pose a serious and imminent threat to the life, health or safety of any person;

-We will respond to your request within a reasonable period after the request is made.
+We will respond to your request for access to or correction of personal information within a reasonable period after the request is made.
 There is no charge to make a request, however we may charge a reasonable fee to cover the administrative costs of retrieving your personal information.

 Data Retention